National Lavender Day is June 29. In honor of this widely celebrated holiday, I deemed it time to share some timely tips on growing lovely lavender.

 Soil.
 Like most herbs, lavenders do best in well-drained soil.
 Add ample sand and compost to help ameliorate clay soils.

 Water.
 European species will need irrigation on a regular basis in the warm months.
-The native desert lavender is winter dormant, and may even lose leaves in winter.
+The native desert species of lavender is winter dormant, and may even lose leaves in winter.

 Care.
 Harvest and prune often.
 Like most herbs, lavender should be trimmed two to three times per year to control rampant growth and keep the plant producing quality blooms.
 If nothing else, prune in fall.
 European lavenders will need rejuvenation pruning once every three years.